hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 can deserialize individual fields of the data, without reading the whole binary.
 This results in a better query and indexing performance.

 Schemas can evolve freely by adding or removing fields.
-Even, the types of the fields can be changed.
+Even the types of the fields can be changed.
 Multiple versions of the schema may live in the same cluster and both the old and new readers may read the compatible parts of the data.
 This feature is especially useful in rolling upgrade scenarios.

 The Compact serialization does not require any changes in the user classes as it doesn’t need a class to implement a particular interface.
 Serializers might be implemented and registered separately from the classes.

 Zero config option is not supported in Node.js client due to technical limitations.
-You need to register serializers in serialization config.
+You need to register compact serializers in the compact serialization config.

 The underlying format of the compact serialized objects is platform and language independent.
 All clients will have this feature in the future.

-### 4.1.1 Schema Evolution
+### 4.1.1.
+Schema Evolution

 Compact serialization permits schemas and classes to evolve by adding or removing fields, or by changing the types of fields.
 More than one version of a class may live in the same cluster and different clients or members might use different versions